504th Military Intelligence Brigade: History

 The 504th BfSB traces its lineage to the 137th Signal Radio Intelligence Company (Aviation).
 Activated in the early days of World War II the unit redesignated as 137th Signal Radio Intelligence Company.
 The unit earned battle streamers for the campaigns of Northern France, Central Europe and the Rhineland.

 After World War II the brigades name and tasks were subject to many changes, but on 21 April 1978 the 504th Military Intelligence Group (Corps) was activated and began its evolution to a Military Intelligence Brigade.
-On 16 September 1985, the brigade was designated as the 504th Military Intelligence Brigade (Corps) at Fort Hood and supported the III Armored Corps.
+On 16 September 1985, the brigade was designated as the 504th Military Intelligence Brigade (Corps) at Fort Cavazos and supported the III Armored Corps.
 At that time the brigade consisted of a Headquarters & Headquarters Detachment and three Military Intelligence Battalions: